cap-security-cartel/report-generator/source/report.md

 ### Insufficient balance verification in vault `burn` and `redeem` functions

-## Summary The `VaultLogic` library has a vulnerability in the `burn()` and `redeem()` functions where the balance verification does not account for fees, leading to potential underflows and accounting inconsistencies.
+**Summary:** The `VaultLogic` library has a vulnerability in the `burn()` and `redeem()` functions where the balance verification does not account for fees, leading to potential underflows and accounting inconsistencies.
 While the functions deduct both the principal amount and fees from total supplies, they only verify availability of the principal amount.

-## Description The `burn()` and `redeem()` functions in the `VaultLogic` library deduct both the output amount and fees from `totalSupplies`, but only verify that the output amount is available using the `_verifyBalance()` function.
+**Description:** The `burn()` and `redeem()` functions in the `VaultLogic` library deduct both the output amount and fees from `totalSupplies`, but only verify that the output amount is available using the `_verifyBalance()` function.
 This creates a discrepancy between what is verified and what is actually deducted.

 In the `burn()` function:
 ```solidity